-The Terminal Expansion South (TES) program in the 1990s and early 2000s installed a mechanically joined (or coupled) piping system to distribute hot water to HVAC equipment for use in heating the facility (see picture below).
+The Terminal Expansion South program installed a mechanically joined (or coupled) piping system (see picture below) in the 1990s and early 2000s to distribute hot water to HVAC equipment for use in heating the facility.
 The couplings at the piping joints have been failing due to age and the use of materials that are not suitable for the heating application.
-When a coupling fails, it creates a leak that can cause damage to the facility, as well as to Port and tenant property and equipment.
-Repairs are costly and generally require shutdowns that impact comfort in the facility.
+When a coupling fails it creates a leak that can cause damage to the facility, as well as to Port and tenant property and equipment.
+Repairs are costly and generally require shutdowns that can impact comfort in the facility.
 In extreme cases, a leak can damage critical equipment, impacting airport operations.